JamesMessina/411_wk5_day1_mapstatetoprops/README.md

-## Setup

-Clone this repo and run `npm i` and then `npm start`

 ## Project Instructions

 #### Getting Familiar (DON'T SKIP THIS)

-* You've already seen this app before (twice now) so you should be pretty familiar with it.
-In this assignment we will incorporate Redux into the application so all components have access to the cars.
-We will also add additional properties to the state and see how that effects things.

 * We've removed the login/logout functionality so you don't have to login each time to see your changes.